 Angela Kollmann, Psy.D., LP, Psychologist 3, MCF-Oak Park Heights

-Graduate students from doctoral programs in professional psychology are eligible.
-The Minnesota DOC is committed to fostering diversity in its training program; members of minority groups are strongly encouraged to apply.
+Graduate students pursuing doctorates from regionally-accredited institutions are eligible to apply for an internship at the MN DOC.
+The MN DOC is committed to fostering diversity in its training program; members of minority groups are strongly encouraged to apply.
 Applicants should have the following minimum qualifications:

 1. Graduate coursework and practicum training in intellectual and personality assessment.

 2. Graduate coursework and practicum training in psychotherapy.

 3. Graduate coursework in psychopathology.